treyhendrix/fairywren-nonbreeding-behavior/Scripts/RBFW3_R_Code.md

 ## Preparing Data for Logistic Mixed-Effects Models

-First, it is necessary to add binary variables to our dataset for our behaviours of interest:
+First, it is necessary to add binary variables to our data set for our behaviours of interest:

 ``` r